The Chaos Computer Club

 The object

-The Chaos Computer Club (CCC) was founded on 12 September 1981 in the offices of Berlin's die tageszeitung, with Wau Holland as its central voice.
-It is not a single device or text but an institution — Europe's oldest and largest hacker association, equal parts technical workshop, civil-liberties lobby, and conscience.
+The Chaos Computer Club (CCC) was founded on 12 September 1981 at a table in the offices of Berlin's left-wing daily die tageszeitung, with the journalist and activist Wau Holland (Herwart Holland-Moritz) as its central voice.
+The founding notice ran in the paper under the heading Tuwat.txt, inviting readers to a meeting of "computer freaks."
+It is not a single device or text but an institution, Europe's oldest and largest hacker association, with thousands of members across dozens of local groups, equal parts technical workshop, civil-liberties lobby, and conscience.
+Since 1984 its annual Chaos Communication Congress, held over the days between Christmas and New Year, has grown into one of the world's largest hacker gatherings, drawing well over ten thousand attendees in recent years.

 The Btx-Hack

-In November 1984, CCC members exploited a flaw in Bildschirmtext, the West German national online service, to transfer 134,694 DM from Hamburger Sparkasse into a CCC account overnight.
-They then publicly returned the money and demanded the bug be fixed.
+In November 1984, CCC members exploited a flaw in Bildschirmtext (Btx), the videotext online service run by the West German federal post office, the Bundespost, which had marketed it as secure.
+Holland and Steffen Wernéry directed the Hamburger Sparkasse savings bank's own Btx page to repeatedly call a premium CCC page overnight, running up 134,694 DM in charges in the bank's name.
+They then summoned the press, publicly returned the money, and demanded the bug be fixed.
 The hack was not theft but theatre: a demonstration that an institution claiming to be secure could be politely robbed in a single night, and that responsible disclosure required a public stage to be heard.

 Why it matters

 Where the American hacker tradition tended to argue from individual curiosity (the Hacker Manifesto, Spacewar!), the CCC argued from civic obligation.
-It extended the hacker ethic with two demands the Americans had left implicit: protect private data, use public data and computers can change your life for the better.
+It extended Steven Levy's hacker ethic with two demands the Americans had left implicit: protect private data, use public data (öffentliche Daten nützen, private Daten schützen) and computers can change your life for the better.
 Decades of German privacy and digital-rights jurisprudence have CCC fingerprints on them, from telecommunications law to the constitutional debates around state surveillance.
+The club has repeatedly acted as an expert witness before the Federal Constitutional Court, and in 2011 its analysis of a German police trojan, the Staatstrojaner, forced a national debate over the limits of state hacking.

 The club also paid the human cost of that posture.
-Some early members drifted into the espionage circles described in The Cuckoo's Egg; Karl Koch's death in 1989 closed that chapter darkly.
-The CCC's response — clearer ethics, harder line on cooperation with intelligence services — became part of its identity.
+Some loosely affiliated members (among them Karl Koch and Markus Hess) drifted into the Cold War espionage ring that sold stolen data to the Soviet KGB, the affair Clifford Stoll chronicled in The Cuckoo's Egg.
+Koch, who hacked under the name "Hagbard Celine," was found burned to death in a forest near Celle in 1989, an apparent suicide that closed that chapter darkly.
+The CCC's response, marked by clearer ethics and a firm line against cooperation with intelligence services and against hacking for profit, became part of its identity.

 The lesson it set loose

 A hacker culture grows up when it stops only opposing institutions and starts building them.
-The CCC made hacking into a recognised public voice in a major democracy.
+The CCC made hacking into a recognised public voice in a major democracy: consulted by courts, quoted by parliaments, trusted by the public to audit the machinery of the state.
 The bug report and the press conference became the same act.

 Next exhibit